-If you have questions about any of the above teams, or are curious whether a particular team or position is a good fit for you, please contact the Sphere Leads.
-Contact info for event leads can be found here.
+If you have questions about any of the above teams, or are curious whether a particular team or position is a good fit for you, please contact us at firstname.lastname@example.org so we candirect you to the right team.

-At this time, we are not tracking Constellation 2019 volunteer hours for purposes of reserve tickets.
-Current recipients of reserve tickets include event producers, sphere leads, department leads, art grant recipients, and members of the board.
+At this time, we are not tracking Constellation volunteer hours for purposes of reserve tickets.
+Current recipients of reserve tickets include Constellation leadership, art grant recipients, and members of the FirePony Board.